-From January 2011 through December 2016, vessels in our fleet made a total of 694 calls to ports in Iran, Syria, Iraq, Ukraine, Lebanon, Yemen and Sudan, representing approximately 2.74% of our approximately 25,309 calls on worldwide ports, and may again call on ports located in countries subject to sanctions and embargoes imposed by the United States government as state sponsors of terrorism.
+From January 2011 through December 2017, vessels in our fleet made a total of 60 calls to ports in Iran and Syria, representing approximately 0.2% of our approximately 32,964 calls on worldwide ports, including 2,351 calls made by vessels owned pursuant to the Framework Deed with York, and may again call on ports located in countries subject to sanctions and embargoes imposed by the United States government as state sponsors of terrorism.
 Although we believe that we were and are in compliance with all applicable sanctions and embargo laws and regulations, and intend to continue to maintain such compliance, there can be no assurance that we will be in compliance in the future, particularly as the scope of certain laws may be expanded and subject to changing interpretations.
 Any such violation could result in fines or other penalties, could limit our ability to trade to the United States and other countries or charter our vessels, could limit our ability to obtain financing and could result in some investors deciding, or being required, to divest their interest, or not to invest, in the Company, In addition, if we have a casualty in sanctioned locations, including Iran, our underwriters may not provide required security which could lead to the detention and subsequent loss of our vessel and the imprisonment of our crew, and our insurance policies may not cover the costs and losses associated with the incident.
 Additionally, some investors may decide to divest their interest, or not to invest, in the Company simply because we do business with companies that do business in sanctioned countries.
 Moreover, our charterers may violate applicable sanctions and embargo laws and regulations as a result of actions that may involve our vessels, and could result in fines or other penalties against the Company for failing to prevent those violations, could limit our ability to trade to the United States and other countries or charter our vessels, could limit our ability to obtain financing and could in turn negatively affect our reputation.
 Investor perception of the value of our common stock may also be adversely affected by the consequences of war, the effects of terrorism, civil unrest and governmental actions in these and surrounding countries.